immunefi-team/Bounty_Boosts/Alchemix/30694 - [SC - Low] Users approved for a single token id cannot wit....md

 # Users approved for a single token id cannot withdraw or merge for that token id

-Submitted on Sat May 04 2024 18:02:52 GMT-0400 (Atlantic Standard Time) by @imsrybr0 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 5th 2024 at 00:02:52 UTC by @imsrybr0 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30694